DoctorKhan/Manual-Override-Book/output/final/Manual_Override_Complete_Book.md

 I wasn't just automated in isolation—I was part of automated relationship systems.
 My partner and I were running complementary programs.
 My colleagues and I were stuck in predictable interaction loops.

-We were all NPCs in each other's games, delivering scripted responses to scripted stimuli.
+We were all running scripted patterns in each other's games, delivering patterned responses to patterned stimuli.

 ### Week 4: The Deep Programming